Kenithehated/Sec_Shop/README.md

 # Sec_Shop

+Welcome to the Sec Shop!

+Under construction
-A collection of web tools and techniques for CyberSecurity ( ͡° ͜ʖ ͡°) Gathering usefull resources for blue teaming and assempbling them in a "toolbox" format
+A collection of web tools and techniques for CyberSecurity ( ͡° ͜ʖ ͡°) Gathering usefull resources for blue teaming and assembling them in a "toolbox" format

-Maybe doing a Red team resource later.
+Maybe adding a Red team resource later.